emammendes/bispectrum/README.md

 # bispectrum
-Fortran Code for the bispectrum programme by the late Prof. Melvin J Hinich
+Fortran Code for the bispectrum program by the late Prof. Melvin J Hinich.
+Although the source files are available somewhere in the web, I believe Prof. Hinich wouldn't mind me putting together and make them available.